 Using Religion as a Weapon

 In a 2015 dissenting opinion in Priests for Life v.
-U.S. Department of Health and Human Services, Judge Kavanaugh argued that a religious accommodation from the Affordable Care Act that allowed non-profit employers with religious objections to providing contraception coverage to their employees to opt out of doing so was in violation of the Religious Freedom Restoration Act (RFRA).
+U.S. Department of Health and Human Services, Judge Kavanaugh argued that even the accommodation that allowed religious employers to opt out of providing contraception coverage to employees was too burdensome under the Religious Freedom Restoration Act (RFRA).

-That accommodation required employers to fill out a one-page form notifying their insurer or the government that they were opting out.
+That accommodation merely required employers to fill out a one-page form notifying their insurer or the government that they were opting out.

 Eight of the nine federal circuit courts that heard challenges to the accommodation to the contraception mandate in the Affordable Care Act disagreed with Kavanaugh’s argument.

-In Judge Kavanaugh’s view, a business simply claiming that the law burdens their sincere religious beliefs is enough.
+In Judge Kavanaugh’s view, an organization simply claiming that the law burdens their sincere religious beliefs is enough.
 It doesn’t matter if their beliefs are reasonable or even correct—the court cannot question them.

 Why It Matters

 Religious extremists are trying to carve out massive exemptions from civil rights laws, public accommodation laws, and many other generally applicable laws for individuals, nonprofits, and even for-profit businesses, even when those exemptions would cause harm to other people.